andrewcbuensalida/puppeteer-node-random-star-wars/readme.md.txt

 on authenticating im the owner, search ssl in aws, and even that stopped working. installing forever has to be npm i forever -g to start forever, forever start <name of server.js>
+applicationstop script is the one that was loaded before the new one currently being deployed.